 Accredited by the National Association of Schools of Music, the Music Department provides a comprehensive and rigorous music performance curriculum that meets national standards.

-- Our artist-level faculty bring to their teaching a combination of academic expertise and extensive performance experience.
+Our faculty bring a combination of academic expertise and extensive performance experience to their teaching.
 This means you’ll be learning performance techniques from people who know the pressures and joys of being on stage.